Weiqiiing/Hiragana-Help/README.md

       > I tried to make a function to check what is 'enabled'.
 The attempt failed, I may return in the future to do it in a different way

+  - V3

+      + Show what is enabled / disabled.
+      >This is pretty primitive, if you want this to properly work make sure just to comment (#) on the start of the line when disabling          something.